mrzaizai2k/mrzaizai2k.github.io/_pages/about.md

 **Updated on 6 June 2025**: Please check [my new website](https://mrzaizai2k.xyz/) for updated info

-I am a Senior Machine Learning Engineer and Data Science Team Leader at Nam A Bank, with expertise in AI, ML, and DL.
-I graduated from Ho Chi Minh City University of Technology with a BEng in Electronics - Telecommunications Engineering and am currently pursuing an MSc in Computer Science.
-My work focuses on computer vision, NLP, MLOps, and predictive analytics.
-Previously, I was an Algorithm Engineer at LONG Centre for Educational Development.
-I also led the Bach Khoa Music Club, organizing events like BK's Got Talent 2018.
+I am a Senior LLM Engineer at Joblogic, with expertise in AI, machine learning, and deep learning.
+I hold a BEng in Electronics – Telecommunications Engineering from Ho Chi Minh City University of Technology and am currently pursuing an MSc in Computer Science.
+My work focuses on large language models, computer vision, natural language processing, MLOps, and predictive analytics.

+Before joining Joblogic, I served as a Senior Machine Learning Engineer and Data Science Team Leader at Nam A Bank, where I led projects applying AI to real-world financial challenges.
+Earlier in my career, I worked as an Algorithm Engineer at the LONG Centre for Educational Development.
+Beyond my technical roles, I also led the Bach Khoa Music Club, organizing flagship events such as BK’s Got Talent 2018.

 ### Work
+- **(2025 - current)** Senior LLM Engineer - Joblogic
-- **(2023 - current)** Senior Machine Learning Engineer - Data Science Team Leader, Nam A Bank
+- **(2023 - 2025)** Senior Machine Learning Engineer - Data Science Team Leader, Nam A Bank
 - **(2022 - 2023)** Algorithm Engineer, LONG Centre for Educational Development

 ### Education